2. Apply for a premises licence

 Completed application form, the fee, a plan of the premises to scale that includes all requirements as set out in the guidance, consent of DPS (if alcohol is to be sold) and proof of right to work in UK (if applying as individuals).

 If applying for alcohol, a Designated Premises Supervisor is required.
 This has to be a person who holds a personal licence.

-A public notice must be displayed on the premises for 28 days and an advert placed in a local newspaper within 10 days from the day after the application is served.
+A blue public notice must be displayed on the premises for 28 days and an advert placed in a local newspaper within 10 days from the day after the application is served and accepted.

 A fee will be required.
 This will be based on the non-domestic rateable value of your premises.
 You can find this from the Valuation office if you are unsure of what it is.